 Charlie Jane Anders is a writer that I discovered last year and immediately fell in love with.
 I enjoyed The City in the Middle of the Night, and I had to investigate all the other things she has written as a matter of course.
 I am so glad I did.
 Anders is a Hugo and Nebula award-winning writer and a Hugo nominated fancaster with her partner Annalee Newitz.
 You can find her excellent podcast here.
 I bought a hardback copy of her short stories after checking out and reviewing As Good As New.
 Now, she has a new book of short stories coming out called Even Greater Mistakes.

 As Good As New exudes pure positivity even in the face of tragic or exhausting circumstances.
 It is a quality that I find quite a bit in Anders’s writing.
 She has a way of finding the good, the beautiful, the heartfelt in places where finding those things is hard.
 Even in the direst of circumstances, there is always good and always something beautiful even if you can’t see it, and Anders calls it out; she shows us.

 “Well,” Judy says.
 “There are a million tracks, you know.
 It’s like raindrops falling into a cistern, they’re separate until they hit the surface, and then they become the past: all undifferentiated.
 But there are an awful lot of futures where you and I date for about six months.”―

-There are six stories in Six Months, Three Days, Five Others, all are wonderful.
-However, the two I gravitated towards where As Good As New referenced above, and Six Months, and Five Days.
-Six Months and Five days is another short story with the same sense of optimism demonstrated in As Good as New.
 Six Months and Three Days is a love story, of a sort.
-What happens when two individuals, one who can see his future, and another who can see all futures meet and fall in love?
+It is an exploration of what happens when two individuals, one who can see his future, and another who can see all futures meet and fall in love?
 It is a literal definition of a rock and a hard place.